Rohit24-code/learn-next-js-maxmillian/routing-parrallel-route-etc/README.md

 # 🎯 Summary

-This project demonstrates **EVERY advanced routing technique** in Next.js App Router.
+This project demonstrates **almost every advanced routing feature available in the Next.js App Router**.

-Use this README as a **complete revision guide**.
+If I understand this project well, I understand:

+- How modern Next.js apps are architected
+- How large-scale routing is managed
+- How real production UIs (dashboards, modals, filters) are built

+This README exists so I never have to re-learn these concepts from scratch again.